 - Enabling New Relic is opt-in.

-- In some applications New Relic can introduce a noticeable increase in CPU and memory usage by about 10% on traced requests.
+- In some applications New Relic can introduce an increase in CPU and memory usage by about 10% on traced requests.

 Adding and removing users

 Only the VIP Support team can add or remove a user’s access for a VIP environment’s New Relic dashboard.

 To provide users with access to the New Relic dashboard, create a VIP Support ticket and include the email address for the new user(s).
 There is no limit to the number of users that can be added.

 It is the responsibility of the customer to create a VIP Support ticket requesting that a user’s access is removed.

 New Relic plan and licenses

 The VIP team may use New Relic to perform various analyses or investigations on a customer’s behalf in order investigate an issue reported by the customer or by VIP’s site monitoring tools.
 For this reason, licenses from VIP’s New Relic account must be used for monitoring, rather than a customer’s, to ensure that the VIP team has access to the New Relic dashboard.